svermeulen/vim-macrobatics/README.md

 ## Buffer Local Macros

 In some cases you will be making macros that only apply to certain file types, or possibly certain projects.
-In these cases, you don't need these macros listed when in other contexts.
+In these cases, you don't need these macros listed when in other file types / projects.

 For example, if you wanted to add support for storing/playing macros on a per-file-type basis, you could add the following to your `.vimrc`: